SiliconValleyLorax/i-home/README.md

 - **Webserver : NGINX (middleware : gunicorn)**
 -
-We built a server that communicates REST API using the Gunicorn interface that helps communicate with Nginx, a lightweight but high-performance reverse proxy web server.
+We built a RESTful API server using the Gunicorn interface that helps communicate with Nginx, a lightweight but high-performance reverse proxy web server.

 ## 📍Frontend